-Bond premium and discount are being amortized over the life of the debt using the interest method.
+Bond premiums are being amortized over the life of the debt using the interest method.
 Also, in accordance with GASB Statement No. 23, the difference between the reacquisition price and the net carrying amount of defeased debt in refunding transactions is being amortized over the shorter of the life of the old debt or the life of the new debt using the interest method.
-Amortization of bond premium and discount and amortization of the deferred amount on refunding are recorded as components of interest expense.
-Amortization of these bond costs for the fiscal years ended September 30, 2018 and 2017 was as follows:
+Amortization of bond premium and amortization of the deferred amount on refunding are recorded as components of interest expense.
+Amortization of these bond costs for the fiscal years ended September 30, 2019 and 2018 was as follows: